claw726/AegisManager/tests/UserStory 1.md

 **Steps**:

 1. Log in as User A in one browser
+2. As User A, create a direct chat to User B
-2. Log in as User B in another browser
+3. Log in as User B in another browser
-3. Open the same chat in both browsers
+4. Open the same chat in both browsers
-4. Send messages from User B
+5. Send messages from User B
-5. Observe User A's interface
+6. Observe User A's interface

 **Expected Results**: